 Shenandoah National Park provides a beautiful backdrop for your special day, whether it's your wedding or another special ceremony.
-A special use permit is required for any wedding ceremony or special ceremony involving more than 15 participants.
-Weddings or special ceremonies may be coordinated by the authorized concessions operator, Delaware North at Shenandoah National Park (contact the Delaware North group sales office at 866-383-2922).
-For all other weddings or ceremonies in the Park, contact the permits office prior to completing any applications.
+A special use permit is required for any wedding ceremony, gathering, or special ceremony involving more than 15 participants.
+Weddings or special ceremonies may be coordinated by the authorized concessions operator, Delaware North at Shenandoah National Park.
+Contact the Delaware North group sales office at 866-383-2922.
+If you need assistance for all other weddings, ceremonies, or gatherings in the Park, contact the permits office prior to completing your application.

-- Please note that simple, standup ceremonies with less than 16 participants and no set-up of any kind do not require a permit, however, to avoid possible conflict please contact the commercial services office to ensure a particular area/time/date is not already issued a permit.
+- Please note that simple, standup ceremonies with less than 16 participants and no set-up do not require a permit.

-- Ceremonies with any type of setup (i.e., decorations, chairs, arch, awning, music, etc.) requires a permit, regardless of the number of participants, and will only be approved to take place in a park amphitheater, or through arrangement with DNC in their land assignment.
+- Ceremonies, gatherings and weddings with any type of setup (i.e., decorations, chairs, arch, awning, music, etc.) requires a permit, regardless of the number of participants, and will only be approved to take place in a park amphitheater, or through arrangement with DNC in their land assignment.

-- This office strongly recommends you not to finalize your wedding plans until you are issued an approved permit.
-Changes you make after receipt of the application in this office will require submission of a new application, emergencies and park operational changes notwithstanding.
+- This office strongly recommends you not to finalize your wedding plans until you are issued an approved SUP.
+Changes you make after receipt of the application in the permit office will require submission of a new application, emergencies and park operational changes notwithstanding.

 - You are strongly encouraged to visit the park in advance of making your ceremony plans to familiarize yourself with available park resources and deciding where you want to hold your ceremony.

-- This office does not plan weddings/ceremonies and does not make recommendations for officiates or outside resources.
+- The permit office does not plan weddings/ceremonies and does not make recommendations for officiants or outside resources.

-- For clarity and consistency in the permitting process, this office will only communicate with the applicant on record as indicated in a SPU application.
+- For clarity and consistency in the permitting process, the permit office will only communicate with the applicant on record as indicated in a SUP application.

-- Due to the extremely high volume of visitors to the park on fall weekends, any wedding ceremony taking place at an authorized overlook on a Saturday or Sunday in October or November must be completed no later than 10 A.M.
+- Due to the extremely high volume of visitors to the park on fall weekends, any ceremony, gathering, or wedding ceremony taking place at an authorized overlook on a Saturday or Sunday during the months of October or November must be completed no later than 10 A.M.

 The stunning natural, scenic beauty are prime reasons for the establishment of Shenandoah National Park and is an outstanding example of nature’s regenerative ability and a testament to the benefits of America’s conservation ethic.
 In respect for the natural, simple beauty, weddings or ceremonies in the front country, certain authorized overlooks or trails will follow this simple theme, i.e., you can wear your beautiful gown and/or best suit, or hiking clothes if so inclined, stand up in a small group (limited to no more than 29 participants) and have a simple, peaceful ceremony.
 Music, setup, or decorations of any kind are not authorized in these specific areas.
 Due to the possible introduction of non-native materials, throwing rice or any other materials of any kind at any time is strictly prohibited.
 When the ceremony is complete and in keeping with the Leave No Trace policy, check to ensure leaving nothing behind and quietly leave the area as good as you found it, or better.